kodingkoning/Cal-DISKS/mid-year-report.md

 This project is built off of [sketch](https://github.com/dnbaker/sketch).
 Of the three, it is by far the easiest to install.
 Unlike OMH, it has the benefit of being written entirely in C++.
 Unlike Mash, it was very straightforward to build.
 Mash has many dependencies.

-We decided not to use Mas as the project's base because of the difficulties we had in installing the software from source.
+We decided not to use Mash as the project's base because of the difficulties we had in installing the software from source.

 ## 4. Results and discussion

 ## 5. Conclusions
 Conclusions will be made in the spring semester.